eoinkelly/notes/web-browser/udaciy-browser-perf.md

     * NOTE: things that are not in viewport or have 0 height are still in the render tree
 3. "layout" (tooling name) (also called "reflow")
     * figure out how much space each element in the render tree needs
+    * turn the tree into widths, heights, and positions on screen i.e. into boxes
     * when layout changes it changes for the whole document i.e. its scope is "whole document"
         * any exceptions to this?
         * you can limit the scope of a layout with a "layout boundary"